masci/roy/README.md

 roy --error-code 429 --error-rate 50
 ```

-## Introducing rate limits
+## Control rate limits

-Roy can simulate actual rate limits by providing random responses while keeping track of the number of requests,
-number of tokens and reset timing.
+Roy comes with a tokenizer, so that it can compute the number of tokens contained both in the request and in the
+response with a decent approximation.
+The number of tokens will be used to set the proper headers in the response and
+simulate real-world situation to test your clients.
+The number of requests are also tracked, so that Roy can set the
+appropriate limits in the response headers.

 ### Requests rate limits